 General information: firstname.lastname@example.org

 Connect with us on Facebook!

 The Knockreer section of Killarney National Park is within walking distance of Killarney town.
-This area was formerly part of the Kenmare Estate which was laid out by Valentine Brown the 3rd Viscount of Kenmare.
-Deenagh Lodge Tearoom dates back to1834 and was the gate lodge of the Kenmare Estate.
+This area was formerly part of the Kenmare Estate which was laid out by Valentine Browne the 3rd Viscount of Kenmare.
+Deenagh Lodge Tearoom dates back to 1834 and was the gate lodge of the Kenmare Estate.
 The tearoom is a popular haunt with locals and visitors after a stroll in the park.
-It is located just inside Kings Bridge across from St Mary's Cathedral.
+It is located just inside King’s Bridge across from St Mary’s Cathedral.
 Knockreer House, a short walk up the hill, is the Killarney National Park Education Centre and is built on the site of the original Killarney House which was destroyed by fire in 1913.
-The circular walk which is signposted offers excellent views of the Lower Lake , Tomies mountain and the McGillcuddy Reeks can be seen in the distance.
-On the circular walk there is pathway off to the right that leads up to the viewing point on top of the hill which provides a wonderful panorama of the surrounding countryside.
+The circular walk which is signposted offers excellent views of the Lower Lake, Tomies Mountain and the McGillycuddy Reeks can be seen in the distance.
+On the circular walk there is a pathway off to the right that leads up to the viewing point on top of the hill which provides a wonderful panorama of the surrounding countryside.